 Viscosity – Pouring, stirring and swallowing

 Milks and their plant based alternatives tend to be suspensions, emulsions or a combination of both, and as a result can display complex non-Newtonian behaviour such as shear thinning; the resistance to flow will depend on how you interact with the material.
-Thus when using viscosity as a comparative tool, it is prudent to measure viscosity under shear rate ranges that are relevant to the process of interest.
+When using viscosity as a comparative tool, it is prudent to measure viscosity under shear rate ranges that are relevant to the process of interest.

 From our testing we can see the samples are split into three groupings.
 Almond milk and soy milk initially have a high low shear viscosity but decrease viscosity significantly upon the application of increasing shear.
 Hazelnut and Coconut milk have much lower low shear viscosities in comparison, and also show less marked shear thinning behaviour.
 The dairy milks are grouped together and have lower viscosities across the shear rate ranges investigated compared to any of the plant based milks.